 As with all our DIY eurorack modules only the bare PCBs and panels are provided, with no electronic components, front panel controls or assembly included.
 To build this module the parts need to be purchased separately (from an electronics store or ordered online) and then you get to solder it together yourself!
 This module is ideally suited to DIYers who have already built one or two other modules, mostly because there are a lot of components to solder on the Keyer module so it might be a bit daunting if this is your first DIY module.
 But all of the components are through-hole, and the multi-board approach means that the PCBs can be assembled one by one and tested as you go.

-All the information you need to build this module set can be found in the build guide document (coming soon!) which includes a list of all the parts you’ll need (the “BOM” – Bill of Materials), component layout diagrams and other helpful information.
+All the information you need to build this module set can be found in the build guide documents (one of each type of module) which include a list of all the parts you’ll need, a guide to what order to solder the components in and various other helpful information: